Sphereon-SDK/pdf-sdk/javascript/docs/Conversion2PDFApi.md

 Get the current result stream

 Get the PDF as binary stream/file.
-Our API generation does not allow changing the media type based on the Accepted header unfortunately.&lt;br/&gt;This means we use a seperate path postfix with the value &#39;/stream&#39;.
+Our API generation does not allow changing the media type based on the Accepted header unfortunately.
+This means we use a seperate path postfix with the value &#39;/stream&#39;.
 This API only returns the PDF when the response status.

 ### Example
 ```javascript